 Heading to the City Market on the weekends?
-There is now inexpensive parking available near the North Loop stops at 601 Main and 711 Main.
-For just $3.00 per day, you can park in those lots and hop on the KC Streetcar for a day of fun.
+There is now FREE parking available near the North Loop stops at 601 Main and 711 Main.

 Parking along the streetcar route is also allowed but vehicles must park within the painted white lines along the route.
 This means that every portion of the vehicle, including the side mirrors, must be inside the painted white lines.
 This is to ensure that the streetcar has clearance to run along the tracks without any interference.
 Since a streetcar cannot swerve, it cannot move out of the way of parked vehicles.
 Vehicles should also never park on the streetcar tracks.

 Read more about parking along the streetcar route and the rules to follow.

 The Parking Enforcement with KCPD will ticket, fine and possibly tow vehicles that are improperly parked on a streetcar route, including those that park on the tracks.